ldatb/homelab/README.md

 ```
 **Update the group_vars/all.yml file before running the playbook**

 **WARNING:** A new user (named cumulus) will be created to hold the data files for all applications of this project.
 The same private key used to login will be assigned to this new user.
+This user will not have any special permissions or groups, neither will it have kubectl access.

 To understand how to create an SSH key, check https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/ (you only need to create the key, the Ansible playbook will add it to the user).